MightyKidsPreschool/website/src/_classes/dropin.md

 Non-enrolled children may also come for this hour of STEM engagement as a stand alone drop-in class any day!

-Check out our fun STEM summer camps for ages 3+ in partnership with Junior Coders Camp: https://juniorcoderscamp.com/
+Check out our fun STEM SUMMER CAMPS for ages 3+ in partnership with Junior Coders Camp: https://juniorcoderscamp.com/